OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 # T440p Libreboot Injection Guide

 ## Overview
-This guide provides step-by-step instructions to prepare and inject blobs into any Libreboot T440p ROM file using a Python script.
-The script automates several tasks including downloading files, verifying signatures, and preparing the ROM.
+This guide offers straightforward instructions on how to prepare and inject blobs into a Libreboot T440p ROM file using a Python script.
+The script simplifies the process by handling tasks such as downloading necessary files, verifying signatures, and setting up the ROM.

 ## Prerequisites
 - A Debian-based GNU/Linux environment.